Blue Jackets advance with 3-0 Game 5 win over Maple Leafs

+TORONTO (AP) — Goalie Joonas Kirpisalo and the Columbus Blue Jackets proved how they learned their lesson about holding three-goal leads.

+They’re advancing to the first round of the NHL playoffs because they weren’t going to squander one for a second time in three days.

-TORONTO (AP) — Joonas Korpisalo stopped 33 shots and the Columbus Blue Jackets advanced to the first round of the NHL playoffs with a 3-0 win over the Toronto Maple Leafs in a decisive Game 5 on Sunday night.
+Korpisalo stopped 33 shots, Zach Werenski’s floater from the left point in the first period held up as the winner, and the Blue Jackets defeated the Toronto Maple Leafs 3-0 win in a decisive Game 5 on Sunday night.

+“There’s no quit whatsoever in this team,” Blue Jackets center Gustav Nyquist said in the team putting behind blowing a three-goal lead over the final four minutes of a 4-3 overtime loss in Game 4 two nights earlier.

+“That was a wild game obviously, the last game.
+This is kind of what we do, like you know we do it the hard way and we get it done,” he added.
+“It feels good to win so we can put that little debacle behind us.”

-Zach Werenski’s floater from the left point in the first period held up as the deciding goal.
-Liam Foudy sneaked in a shot from a bad angle with 8:20 remaining, and captain Nick Foligno sealed the victory by scoring into an open net with 23 seconds remaining.
+Liam Foudy sneaked in a shot from a bad angle with 8:20 remaining, and captain Nick Foligno sealed the victory by scoring into an open net with 23 seconds remaining to close a rollicking best-of-five series in which the teams first traded shutout wins, and the Blue Jackets overcame a 3-0 deficit in a 4-3 OT win in Game 3.

+“It’s a group that we don’t do it easy, the easy way,” coach John Tortorella said.
+“As I said to you guys earlier today, we just try to go out and play.
+I’m proud them.”

 Werenski played despite not being able to finish Game 4 with an apparent upper body injury.
-And Korpisalo posted his second shutout of the series, while getting got the start after Elvis Merzlikins was ruled to be unfit to play.
+And Korpisalo posted his second shutout of the series, while getting the start after Elvis Merzlikins was ruled to be unfit to play.

 The Maple Leafs ran out of offense with captain John Tavares misfiring by hitting the post while facing a wide-open side in the first period.
-And Toronto ran out of remarkable comebacks two nights after rallying from a three-goal third-period deficit in a 4-3 overtime win in Game 4.

 Frederik Andersen stopped 19 shots, and was caught cheating to his right in giving up Foudy’s goal from a bad angle.

-Columbus, which rallied from a three-goal second period deficit in a 4-3 OT win in Game 3, advances to the first round, where it will meet the second-seeded Tampa Bay Lightning in a rematch of last year’s first-round series.
-The Blue Jackets swept the President’s Trophy-winning Lightning in four games in their first playoff series victory in franchise history.
+Columbus advances to the first round, where it will meet the second-seeded Tampa Bay Lightning in a rematch of last year’s first-round series.
+The Blue Jackets swept the President’s Trophy-winning Lightning in four games a year ago in their first playoff series victory in franchise history.

 The Lightning are suddenly facing injury issues.
 Star defenseman Victor Hedman went down with an apparent right ankle injury in a 4-1 robin-robin-closing loss to Philadelphia on Saturday, and captain Steven Stamkos has yet to play since sustaining a lower body injury last month.
 It’s unclear if either will be available for Game 1, which has yet to be scheduled.